-5. Controlling the funds.

-- a.
-When accounts receivable (AR) financing is involved, any identity of interest involving the AR Lender must be disclosed, analyzed and mitigated if it is determined that a potential conflict of interest is present (see Production, Chapter 15). - b.
-Additional requirements and restrictions may apply when various other identities of interest exist (e.g. between the Borrower and the Operator, Management Agent and/or Lessee/Tenant).

-6. Providing legal, consulting or management services.

-- a.
-In the Opinions of Borrower's and Operator's Counsel (Form HUD-91275-INST), an attorney signing the Opinion cannot have any identity of interest with any party to the transaction.
-If another member of the firm has an interest in any entity involved in the transaction, such a relationship must be disclosed.
-Additionally, attorneys that represent both the Borrower and the Operator must disclose to both parties the inherent conflicts of interest involved. - b.
-Fees arising from pre-opening management services provided are not included as a mortgageable cost if an identity of interest exists between the Borrower and the service provider (See Production, Chapter 2). - c.
-Any identity of interest between a prospective risk management provider and the Borrower, Lessee or Lender must be disclosed and analyzed (see Asset Management, Chapter 5). - D. Conflict of Interest.
-HUD Regulations for general lender approval (24 CFR §202.5(l) include the following prohibition of conflicts of interest:

-Conflict of interest and responsibility.
-A mortgagee (Lender) may not pay anything of value, directly or indirectly, in connection with any insured mortgage transaction or transactions to any person or entity if such person or entity has received any other consideration from the mortgagor, seller, builder, or any other person for services related to such transactions or related to the purchase or sale of the mortgaged property, except that consideration, approved by the Secretary, may be paid for services actually performed.
+310 vi.
+The Lender understands and agrees that borrowers may look at 311 multiple take-out sources, and that refinancing via FHA will not be 312 mandated or improperly induced with offers such as forgiveness of 313 fees or other such favorable terms.
+314 vii.
+In the application the FHA Lender affirmatively represents that the 315 above-stated conditions are met.
+316 317 5.
+Controlling the funds.
+318 a.
+When accounts receivable (ARA/R) financing is involved, any identity of 319 interest involving the ARA/R Lender must be disclosed, analyzed and 320 mitigated if it is determined that a potential conflict of interest is present (see 321 Production, Chapter 15).
+322 b.
+Additional requirements and restrictions may apply when various other 323 identities of interest exist (e.g., between the Borrower and the Operator, 324 Management Agent and/or Lessee/Tenant).
+325 326 6.
+Providing legal, consulting or management services.
+327 a.
+In the Opinions of Borrower's and Operator's Counsel (Form HUD- 328 9127591725-INST), an attorney signing the Opinion cannot have any identity 329 of interest with any party to the transaction.
+If another member of the firm has 330 an interest in any entity involved in the transaction, such a relationship must 331 be disclosed.
+Additionally, attorneys that represent both the Borrower and the 332 Operator must disclose to both parties the inherent conflicts of interest 333 involved.
+HUD further expects that there will be no conflict of interest 334 between the Lender's Counsel and Borrower's Counsel in the subject 335 transaction.
+336 b.
+Fees arising from pre-opening management services provided are not included 337 as a mortgageable cost if an identity of interest exists between the Borrower 338 and the service provider (See Production, Chapter 2).
+339 c.
+Any identity of interest between a prospective risk management provider and 340 the Borrower, Lessee or Lender must be disclosed and analyzed (see Asset 341 Management, Chapter 5).
+342 343 7.
+Establishing Project Valuation.
+See Section II, Production, Chapter 5.2 for 344 more details.
+345 346 D. Conflict of Interest.
+HUD Regulations for general lender approval (24 CFR §202.5(l) 347 include the following prohibition of conflicts of interest: 348 349 Conflict of interest and responsibility.
+A mortgagee (Lender) may not pay 350 anything of value, directly or indirectly, in connection with any insured mortgage 351 transaction or transactions to any person or entity if such person or entity has 352 received any other consideration from the mortgagor, seller, builder, or any other 353 person for services related to such transactions or related to the purchase or sale of 354 the mortgaged property, except that consideration, approved by the Secretary, • may be paid for services actually performed.
 The mortgagee shall not pay a referral fee to any person or organization.

 In its analysis of relationships between and among parties to project-related transactions and Lenders, HUD will examine identities of interest, in part, to determine if they result in a conflict of interest.
 When a conflict of interest is determined to exist, certain prohibitions or additional risk mitigation may be required.

-[NOTE: See Introduction and Production Chapter 15, for specific discussions of conflicts of interest involving Lenders and AR financing situations.]
+[NOTE: See Introduction and Production Chapter 15, for specific discussions of conflicts of interest involving Lenders and ARA/R financing situations.]